FAQ

 With the high capacity access services, the Operators can purchase passive fibre optic solutions (FTTH) to offer the final customer ultra broadband voice and data services.

-Dedicated access services:
+Dedicated access services

-Infrastructural services:
+Infrastructural services

-With infrastructural services we can access pipes, minipipes and overhead sections of our network, that are present throughout the Italian territory to connect the user or equipment stations to upstream delivery nodes.
+With infrastructural services we can access pipes, mini-pipes and overhead sections of our network, that are present throughout the Italian territory to connect the user or equipment stations to upstream delivery nodes.

 The performances depend on the Operators who provide the services and on the type of contract signed, not on the FiberCop fibre optic network, which does not represent a constraint to the performances (up to 1 Gbps download).
 Therefore, if you need information or details about the technical and commercial characteristics of the service offered, they are defined directly by the Operators.
-To see the list of operators who use the FiberCop network visit our website in the section our partners.

-The direct clients of FiberCop are the Telecommunications Operators, whereas the final users of the fibre optic network are subjects, like private citizens, professionals, operators, companies, town councils and Public Administrations, which purchase the services offered by the Operators.
+The direct clients of FiberCop are the Telecommunications Operators, whereas the final users of the fibre optic network are subjects, like private citizens, professionals, operators, companies, town councils and Public Administrations, which purchase the the services offered by the Operators.

 The clients who FiberCop offers his services to are the Operators of the telecommunications sector.